jpruiz114/cpp-tests/README.md

-Buch of C++ and nvidia GPU CUDA tests.
+Bunch of C++ and nvidia GPU CUDA tests.